brashrebel/wp-activity/readme.txt

 = 0.5 =
 * Added setting for using relatives dates
-* Activity is now displayed in the admin plugin page
+* Activity is now displayed in the admin plugin page (backend)
 * Post Add/Edit events are now correctly logged

 = 0.4a =